capitalone/datacompy/docs/source/spark_usage.rst

 Until then we will not be supporting Pandas 2 for the Pandas on Spark API implementaion.
-For Fugue and the Native Pandas implementation Pandas 2 is support.
+For Fugue and the Native Pandas implementation Pandas 2 is supported.
 If you need to use Spark DataFrame with Pandas 2+ then consider using Fugue otherwise downgrade to Pandas 1.5.3

 SparkCompare Object Setup